simonbengtsson/racetimer/README.md

-## Enduro Stopwatch
+## Race Watch
-A complete race stopwatch mainly developed for enduro.
+A competition stopwatch mainly developed for enduro.